East London line: Early use

 After the 1923 grouping the goods service was operated by London and North Eastern Railway (as successors to the GER), with the Metropolitan Railway continuing to provide passenger services.
 Ownership was transferred to the Southern Railway by the Southern Railway Act 1925 (15 & 16 Geo.
-5. c. l), but the railway continued to be leased to the joint committee, now comprising the Southern Railway (47.5%), the LNER (17.5%), the Metropolitan Railway (17.5%), and the District Railway (17.5%).
+5. c. l), but the railway continued to be leased to the East London Railway Joint Committee, now comprising the Southern Railway (47.5%), the LNER (17.5%), the Metropolitan Railway (17.5%), and the District Railway (17.5%).

 London Underground era

 Wapping station on the East London line, built into the original northern entrance shaft of the Thames Tunnel.
 The station was rebuilt in the early 1980s.